Google Play Stuck At Waiting For Download? Here’s the Fix.

-- Open Device Settings and go to Apps & notifications or Installed Apps or Application Manager.
+- Open Device Settings and go to Apps & Notifications or Installed Apps or Application Manager.

 - Click on Storage.
 Then, Tap on Clear cache.
 After that restart your device.
-If problem still exists
+If the problem still exists

 - Do the same steps and after taping the storage tap on Clear Data or Storage.